 Encourages Better Relationships With Adults and Peers

-In a classroom that has a growth mindset, teachers are not the enemy.
-They are the encouragers who help the student push harder to grow their abilities.
+Teachers are not the adversaries in a classroom with a growth mindset.
+They are the encouragers who help students push harder to grow their abilities.
 Peers are not the competition.
-They are the people that students learn from and grow with.
+They are the people that students learn from and grow alongside.

 The Connection Between a Growth Mindset and Reading Comprehension

 Reading is often an area that students feel they can’t excel at, especially as they get to higher grades in elementary school, middle school, and high school.
 Yet adjusting students’ mindsets can change this.

 When students embrace the philosophy behind a growth mindset, they see reading improvement, specifically in reading comprehension.
 In other words, when they believe they can increase their intelligence through effort, students are able to gain the skills they need to read and understand text and remember what they have read.

 Strategies to Foster a Growth Mindset in the Classroom

 So what can teachers do to encourage a growth mindset in their classrooms and see these types of gains?
 Here are some strategies to incorporate into your classroom.